 On 2 March 1951, Shuqairi was appointed assistant secretary general of the Arab League, under Abd al-Rahman Azzam and his successor, Abd al-Khaliq Hassuna, but he remained a member of the Syrian delegation during the UN sessions.
 During these years his name came to be widely known for his strong defense of Palestinian rights at the UN.
 In February 1955 he was part of the Syrian delegation to the Bandung Non-Aligned Conference.
 In the autumn of 1957, he was appointed minister of state for UN affairs in the government of Saudi Arabia and its permanent envoy to the UN.
 He remained in that post until 1962, acquiring more and more visibility.
 In the summer of 1961 he visited the Soviet Union and met the secretary general of the communist party, Nikita Khrushchev, at Sochi, a resort on the Black Sea.
 He gave up his job with the Saudi government following the deterioration of relations between Saudi Arabia and President Nasser, and he returned to work for Palestine, advocating a revival in the struggle for the Palestine cause.

-The Fourth Period, 1963–67: Leading Palestinian Political Activity
+Fourth Phase, 1963–67: Leading Palestinian Political Activity

 After the death of Ahmad Hilmi Abd al-Baqi in 1963, the Arab Higher Committee for Palestine nominated Shuqairi to succeed Abd al-Baqi as one of three personalities who would jointly represent Palestine at the Arab League Council.
 However, the council decided to select him alone to succeed Abd al-Baqi, which greatly annoyed Haj Amin al-Husseini.